Employer Branding: Definition, Strategy, and Examples

 PlayPlay employer branding example

 At PlayPlay we know first-hand the impact of using the video-first approach to employer branding.
-Employer branding videos help businesses like us communicate their mission and culture in a human and more authentic way.
+Employer branding videos help businesses like us communicate their mission, culture, and values in a human and more authentic way.

-For example, instead of writing bland quarterly updates, we share bite-sized interactive videos like the one below.
+For example, instead of writing bland quarterly updates, we share bite-sized interactive brand content like the video below.
 It’s a more exciting way to capture all we’ve been up to and show the humans behind the brand.

 We’re also big on employee advocacy.
-Our team members regularly share what working at PlayPlay looks and feels like.
-These posts highlight some of the best parts of our remote work culture and how we empower employees to do their best work no matter where they are.
+Our team members regularly share their experience at PlayPlay, and what working at the company feels like.
+These posts highlight some of our employees’ experience with our remote policies, their favorite aspects of it, and how we empower them to do their best job no matter where they are.

 Do you need to create employer branding videos?
 With PlayPlay video creation platform, you can produce professional videos for various platforms like LinkedIn and TikTok, helping you engage your audience and boost your brand.